arp242/blackmail/README.markdown

 Even experts can struggle to determine if an email is genuine or a phising/scam attempt.
-Signing doesn't provide perfect protection against it, but it does improve on the current situation which has been unchanged for over 20 years.
+Signing doesn't provide perfect protection against it, but it does improve on the current situation – a situation which has been unchanged for over 20 years.
 Perfect security guarantees don't exist, but this is *better* security.

-There are perhaps better solution – there is certainly space for a better signing protocol like minisign – but the infrastructure and support already exists for OpenPGP and it will be years before *[something-else]* will gain enough traction to be usable.
+There are perhaps better solutions – there is certainly space for a better signing protocol like minisign – but the infrastructure and support already exists for OpenPGP and it will be years before *[something-else]* will gain enough traction to be usable.
 For the time being, OpenPGP is what we're stuck